-Everyone at MC should know how to respond to a mental health crises.
+Everyone should know how to respond to a mental health crises.
 No one has to do everything, but everyone can do something.
-All members of the Manhattan College community share an obligation to foster a safe environment for us all.
 If you have a concern about a fellow student please report it to the appropriate resource at the College to ensure help is afforded to them.

 If there is an immediate risk to life or property, or someone is suicidal or threating to harm themselves or others, they are in need of immediate assistance.
 In this type of emergency -

 - 1. Don't try to handle a situation by yourself that is potentially dangerous to you or others. - 2.
-Contact Public Safety at x7333 (718-862-7333) or use any Blue Light phone located on campus. - 3.
+Call Public Safety at x7333 (718-862-7333), use any Blue-Light phone on campus, or call 911. - 3.
 Clearly state that assistance is needed.
 Report your name, location and the nature of the problem. - 4.
 If occurring within a residence hall contact an RA or RD immediately after calling Public Safety.